Average Home Insurance Cost in Vermont

 MoneyGeek calculated Vermont home insurance estimates by analyzing real premium data across multiple factors that affect your costs.
 This approach shows how your specific situation influences what you'll actually pay.

-We built our analysis around a standard homeowner profile: $250,000 dwelling coverage, $125,000 personal property coverage, $200,000 liability coverage, and a $1,000 deductible.
-The model assumes a home built in 2000 with frame construction, composition roof, and no claims filed in the past five years.
+We built our analysis around a standard homeowner profile: $250,000 dwelling coverage, $125,000 personal property coverage, $200,000 liability coverage and a $1,000 deductible.
+The home was built in 2000 with frame construction, a composition roof and no claims filed in the past five years.
+This profile reflects typical Vermont homeowners and allows accurate rate comparisons across insurers.

-Our methodology isolated each factor's impact by changing one variable while keeping others identical.
-For example, when testing how construction year affects premiums, we compared homes built in 1980, 2000, and 2020 while maintaining the same coverage levels and homeowner characteristics.
+Our methodology changed one variable at a time while keeping all others fixed.
+To test how construction year affects premiums, for example, we compared homes built in 1980, 2000 and 2020 at identical coverage levels and homeowner characteristics.

-Your actual premiums will vary depending on your home's specific features, location, coverage choices, claims history, credit profile, and insurance company.
-The rate differences shown here demonstrate how much individual factors can shift your costs when shopping for coverage.
+Your actual premiums depend on your home's features, location, coverage choices, claims history, credit profile and insurer.
+The rate differences here show how much individual factors can shift your costs.

 About Mark Fitzpatrick